 What is MUSTA?

-MUSTA is an acronym for The Michigan Underground Storage Tank Authority, which was created within the Michigan Department of Environmental Quality (MDEQ).
+MUSTA is an acronym for The Michigan Underground Storage Tank Authority, which was created within the Michigan Department of Environment, Great Lakes & Energy (EGLE).
 MUSTA was established to evaluate, manage and oversee the Michigan Underground Storage Tank Cleanup Fund, more commonly known as the MUSTA Fund, and thus serve the financial interests and requirements of petroleum underground storage tank owners and operators in the state of Michigan.

-MUSTA operates independently from the MDEQ to carry out its defined financial duties, statutory power, and financial functions.
+MUSTA operates independently from EGLE's Remediation and Redevelopment Department (RDD) to carry out its defined financial duties, statutory power, and financial functions.
 Michigan is one of the top five US states with the highest number of leaking underground storage tanks, so there was a strong need to create a fund to help deal with the growing issue of leaking USTs in Michigan.

 What is the MUSTA Fund?